lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

       Both Tar (:program:`tar` or :program:`gtar`) and Unzip (:program:`unzip`) are **required**.
 You can check by typing ``tar --version`` (or ``gtar --version``) and ``unzip --version`` at the host's command line.

-      *  If both output a valid version message, the host satisfies the archiver requirement.
+      *  If both output a valid version message, then the host satisfies the archiver requirement.

-      *  If either outputs an error message, the host does not satisfy the archiver requirement.
+      *  If either outputs an error message, then the host does not satisfy the archiver requirement.
 See :doc:`/sysadmin/tar` or :doc:`/sysadmin/unzip`.

 ---------------------
 Storage Prerequisites